 Air travel into Airlie Beach is becoming an increasingly popular and often quite economical way for travellers to visit this tropical paradise.
 With two airports in close proximity (Hamilton Island Airport and Whitsunday Coast/Proserpine Airport), you have multiple flight itineraries to choose from.

-The Whitsunday Coast Airport is located in Proserpine, approximately 25 minutes to Airlie Beach.
-The airport is serviced by Virgin Australia and Jetstar offering daily flights from Brisbane and connecting flights from other cities.
+The Whitsunday Coast Airport (PPP) is located in Proserpine, approximately a 25 minute drive to Airlie Beach.
+The airport is serviced by Virgin Australia, Jetstar and Tiger Air from with direct flights from Brisbane, Melbourne and Sydney.

 Buses and taxis meet every flight to transfer guests to Airlie Beach or to ferries to the island resorts.
 These types of services are always readily available meaning you do not need to book in advance.